simplefoc/Arduino-FOC/README.md

 // the best would be to be in ~10kHz range motor.loopFOC();
 ```
 The funciton `loopFOC()` gets the current motor angle from the encoder, turns in into the electrical angle and computes Clarke transfrom to set the desired $U_q$ voltage to the motor.
-Basically it implements the funcitonality of the [velocity control loop](#voltage-control-loop).
+Basically it implements the funcitonality of the [voltage control loop](#voltage-control-loop).
 - The faster you can run this funciton the better
 - In the empty arduino loop it runs at ~1kHz but idealy it would be around ~10kHz